ewaldc/My-Book-Live/kernel/patches/4.19/README.md

 ```

 Watch for any failed patches.
 Please accept my apologies if you hit an error and submit an issue...
+You will find that patch `702-phy_add_aneg_done_function.patch` has one failed hunk, which is due to the fact that the code changed for 4.19.34.

 Copy one of the sample config files from [here](https://github.com/ewaldc/My-Book-Live/tree/master/kernel/patches/4.19/config) and duplicate as .config.
 Alternative build your own config file using `make menuconfig`:<br>
 `cp config.4.19 .config`

-You may want to play with the CONFIG_JUMP_LABEL parameter.
+You may want to play with the CONFIG_JUMP_LABEL parameter, turning it on and off.
+I had to install gcc 8.30 on the MBL to link the kernel.
+GCC 4.9x would crash.

-Build the kernel, resolve some potentional config file questions, and ... get a coffee/beer:<br>
+Build the kernel, resolve some potentional config file questions, and ... get a coffee/beer if compiling natively:<br>
 `make uImage`

 Build the modules:<br>